-As discussed in Kyvik Nordås (2020), best practice regulation in telecommunications evolves rapidly with technology and market structure.
-The GATS commitments included in the Reference Paper on telecommunications do not change over time, and may no longer reflect current practices, let alone best practices.
+As discussed, best practice regulation in telecommunications evolves rapidly with technology and market structure.47 The GATS commitments included in the Reference Paper on telecommunications do not change over time, and may no longer reflect current practices, let alone best practices.
 The STRIs capture current telecommunications policy in force and is used as the policy measures in the regressions for the second period, using EBOPS 2010 data for the period 2011 to 2018.
-The policy information is, however, available only for 46 countries for the period 2014-2018.20
+The policy information is, however, available only for forty-six countries for the period 2014-2018.48